 Dollar-cost averaging still may be the best option for some people – even though they miss out on exposing the full sum of money to the stock market sooner.
 By spreading out investments over time, the risk is also spread out.

 If your risk tolerance is low, a market decline after investing a lump sum of money may hurt your long-term investing success.

 If your emotions lead you to be fearful, sell shares at the wrong time, and change your long-term investing strategy – it can negatively impact wealth building.

 Another thing to consider is the size of the lump sum of money and your age.
 Is the lump sum $5,000 or $50,000?
 It may make a big difference in your risk tolerance and overall strategy for investing that amount of money.

 To build a secure financial house, you want your money to start working for you as early as possible.

-Whether to “plunge” or “wade” into the market with a large sum of money is an emotionally charged issue for some people.
+Whether to “plunge” or “wade” into the market with a large sum of money is an emotionally charged issue for many.
 As an investor, you should always have clear objectives aligned with your financial goals and risk tolerance.

 Although it would be easier to invest a lump sum and it would likely be a good long-term decision, you might not be able to sleep at night if the market crashed a few weeks after you made a lump sum investment.